philltran/message_private/README.txt

 - We can use these fields to check if the user belongs to them before providing access to the message

+- A OG Group type called "Group" is required